The 2025 REU Posters were these:

-Applications are now welcome from undergraduate students at all levels (US Citizens, Permanent Residents) to be selected for a 10-week NSF Research Experience for Undergraduates Traineeship held from May 31, 2024, till August 2nd, 2024.
+Applications are now Closed.
+This was posted earlier in 2025.
+Watch this space for 2026 This is for undergraduate students at all levels (US Citizens, Permanent Residents) to be selected for a 10-week NSF Research Experience for Undergraduates Traineeship held from (watch for 2026 - this was May 27, 2025, till about August 2nd, 2025).
 The traineeship will be offered at the campus of the University of Utah, in the Kahlert School of Computing, located near the majestic Wasatch Mountain ranges.
-The application deadline is March 22, 2024, and we expect to fund only about 10 REUs.
-The selected students will earn a stipend of $7,200 for this period, and will additionally be compensated for airfare, room and board.
+The application deadline is March 22, 2025, and we expect to fund only about 10 REUs.
+The selected students will earn a stipend of (watch this space - was $7,200) for this period.
+Compensation for airfare, room and board are additional to this.

 We will introduce our trainees to the basics of many exciting and crucially important computer science research areas such as High Performance Computing, Machine Learning, and Wireless Networking.
 The emphasis is on hands-on demonstrations of these technologies, and how trust and reproducibility are enhanced in these areas.

 This opportunity is open to students early in their undergraduate career, and no research experience is required.
-We encourage applications from students in populations underrepresented in computer science research, including women, persons with disabilities, Blacks and African Americans, Hispanics and Latinos, American Indians, Alaska Natives, Native Hawaiians, and Other Pacific Islanders.
+We encourage applications from students of all backgrounds, hoping to enrich their experience with their joint presence at our beautiful campus.

 We will introduce the basics of High-performance Computing (HPC), including how numerical algorithms are specified conveniently using Jupyter notebooks and submitted for execution on supercomputers.
 Our guided approach will help you start a day not knowing anything about HPC and end that day having submitted, run and gathered your first HPC simulation results!